SmitRane19/JingleBites---Christmas-Treats/README.md

 4. **Share your Christmas-themed recipes** and explore creations from other users.
 5. **Rate, comment, and download recipes** in PDF format for easy sharing and access.
 6. Use the **meal planner** to organize your Christmas meals.
 Recipes saved for a specific date will automatically be removed once the date has passed.
 7. **Search for recipes** by name or ingredients using the search bar.
+8. **settings.py** add your email-id and app-password for django email confirmation.

 ---